How Much Can You Withdraw From Your Retirement Portfolio?

 This means that same $1 million portfolio will generate you an income of $30,000 per year rather than $40,000.

-Don't panic if you're nearing retirement and your portfolio isn't close to one million or more.
+Don't panic if you're nearing retirement and your portfolio isn't close to 1 million or more.
 This is for planning purposes only.
 Other factors like your pension, Social Security, royalties, and rental properties will change your calculations.

 Your expenses in retirement might also be lower than you think.
 Once your mortgage is paid and your children are earning money, your bills will be much smaller.
 Your tax rate during retirement might also decrease.

 The bottom line?
 Prioritize saving for retirement.
-Save aggressively through 401(k) plans, Roth IRA's, and other long-term investments like owning rental properties.
-You'll thank yourself when you're older, as you'll be able to enjoy retirement with more peace-of-mind.
+Save aggressively through 401(k) plans, Roth IRAs, and other long-term investments like owning rental properties.
+You'll thank yourself when you're older, as you'll be able to enjoy retirement with more peace of mind.